maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-setup.md

 ## Setup

 In the following steps, I assume that you have a Vue.js app already up and running.
-If you don't or you want to see the full code used in this article, you can checkout the [GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue).
+If you don't or you want to see the full code used in this article, you can check out the [GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue).

 ```bash
 npm install --save-dev cypress